 - The Central Government can’t impose or levy tax on agricultural income.
 The exemption clause is mentioned under Section 10 (1) of the Income Tax Act of India.
 However, state governments can impose tax on Agricultural income.

 - Under Section 10(37) of the Income Tax Act, Capital Gains on compensation received on compulsory acquisition of urban agricultural land is exempt from tax.
+This exemption is available if the land was used by the taxpayer (or by his parents in the case of an individual) for agricultural purpose for a period of 2 years immediately preceding the date of its transfer.

 - I have agricultural income as the only source of income, should I file income tax return? – It is not required to file IT returns if agriculture is your only source of income.
 But filing Income Tax Return has its own advantage so you may consider filing your taxes.